 Bees do much more than just pollinate and at Melita Honey Farm you can look into a glass-backed hive and see the queen bee laying eggs and the workers spinning the nectar into liquid gold!
 They produce 50 varieties of honey, nougat and 12 flavours of honey ice cream.
 How sweet is that!
 (Overnight Peppers Seaport Hotel, Launceston) BL

 Day 11: Tuesday 23 March, Cradle Mountain – Longford – Launceston Airport

 - Brickendon – a World Heritage-listed Colonial Farm Village, Longford

 - Transfer to Launceston Airport (arrival approx. 1530hrs)

 Brickendon, like Woolmers, was settled by William Archer, in 1824 and has been owned and farmed by the same family for over 180 years.
 Members of the fifth generation of Archers are now tending the gardens.
-We’ll see the convict buildings of the farm village and check out the roses, shrubs and some of the oldest trees in Australia including oaks, elms, pines, cedars, yews and lindens and gardens with cool climate specialty plants like old fashioned roses and clematis.
+We’ll see the convict buildings of the farm village and check out shrubs and some of the oldest trees in Australia including oaks, elms, pines, cedars, yews and lindens and gardens with cool climate specialty plants like old fashioned roses and clematis.

 We conclude our tour with a farewell lunch at Josef Chromy Wines, set among old English gardens and stands of 100-year-old oak trees, and overlooking a picturesque lake and vineyard.
 Acclaimed as one of Australia’s top 10, the cellar door is housed in the original 1880s homestead.
 The restaurant matches the best local regional produce with award-winning cool climate wines.
 BL